paretomansmartvotesim/paretomansmartvotesim.github.io/irv.md

 ## Less Strategy, More Honesty

-By being able to express more on a ranked choice ballot, voters no longer face a common dilemma.
+By being able to express more on a Ranked Choice ballot, voters no longer face a common dilemma.
 The dilemma happens when you have to decide, "Am I going to vote for my favorite?" or "Am I going to show support where it would count in determining the winner of the election?"
 Honestly, the voter would like to support their favorite candidate and send a message of strength with all the other supporters that "this candidate represents us the best and deserves recognition".

 {% include sim.html id="irv_not_wasted_sim"